Aller au sommaire de ce numéro de Tanbou/Tambour, Printemps 2001

 I was walking down rue Amelot, a street that runs parallel to boulevard Filles de Calvaire in the 11th arrondissement.
-I saw a cute five-year-old girl in front of a store, playing with her stuffed cat and jump rope, so I got the focus and exposure on my camera ready, and walked up and took a photo of her.
+I saw a cute five-year-old girl in front of a grocery store, playing with her stuffed cat and jump rope, so I got the focus and exposure on my camera ready, and walked up and took a photo of her.
 She seemed pretty happy to have her picture taken.

 An innocent moment of street photography turns to catastrophe

 Her father rushed out of the store and started taking a complete nutty on me.
 I said, «Je n’ai pris qu’une seule photo!» (“I only took one picture!”), and I was ready to promise that I would never again photograph his daughter, or anyone else, no matter what age, without their or their legal guardian’s consent.
 But he was so livid that I gave up after that one sentence.
 He grabbed my camera and we struggled for a bit, but he just would not let go of my camera until I took the roll of film out and gave it to him.
 He threw the film in the trash.
-I pretended that I didn’t speak French at all and that I was a tourist.
-He asked me which hotel I was staying at, and where, and I told him a bunch of things he didn’t understand.
-I stood in front of him and said, “Look, I Need My Film… I’m Not Leaving Without My film… I Need My Pictures”.

 The damage is done; we argue about what to do next

 At first he said, “Well, come back tomorrow and I’ll have your film developed and I’ll give you all the pictures except for the one you took of my daughter”.
 I persisted in pretending as if I didn’t understand, so he said, “Okay we’ll go get your film developed now, on y va?”
-I said, «Tirages?» (“Prints?”).
+I said, «Tee-rah-jezzs?» (“Prints?”).
 He said, «Voilàaaaa, tirages, c’est ça!» So the two of us walked to some photo place where the lady said my pictures would be ready an hour and a half later.

 The shopkeepers review my work from the previous couple of weeks